garciart/pipeline-demo/04-testing-demo/04-testing-demo.md

 ## Summary

 In this tutorial, you used a Jenkins pipeline to test code and verify a file's integrity.
+Please continue to our [SonarQube Analysis Stage Demo](/05-sonarqube-container/05-sonarqube-container.md).
 Remember, this is only a proof-of-concept demo for a single user; you should not use it for production.